Zehelein/pg-transactional-outbox/lib/README.md

    an "inbox" table in the database.
 The process uses the unique message identifier to store the message in the inbox as the primary key.
-This ensures that each message is only written once to this database table even if the same message was delivered multiple times.
+This ensures that each message is only written once to this database table even if the same message was delivered multiple times (deduplication).
 The `inbox storage` component from the above diagram handles this step.
 3. A consumer process receives the messages that were stored in the inbox table and processes them.
 It uses a transaction to store all the service-relevant data and mark the inbox message in the inbox table as processed.
 If an error